Citrix Virtual Apps and Desktops

 With the image management functionality, MCS separates the mastering phase from the overall provisioning workflow.

 You can prepare various MCS image versions (Prepared Image) from a single source image and use it across multiple different MCS machine catalogs.
+You can also share prepared image versions across hosting units within the same host connection.
 This implementation significantly reduces the storage and time costs, and simplifies the VM deployment and image update process.

 The benefits of using this image management functionality are: